-Menace - crafted as a menace by being caged like an animal such as those found in ECEC/schools/support units.
+Menace - crafted as a menace by being caged like an animal such as those reported in some ECEC services /schools/support units.
 Being seen generally as being menacing such as violent, sexual deviate with this stereotype filtering across many people with a particular disability diagnoses and often carrying this unworthy reputation with them for year.
-Often dramatically changing how they are seen and what treatment they receive and, in many cases, putting them at substantial risk due to this.
+Often this dramatically affects how they are seen and what treatment they receive and, in many cases, putting them at substantial risk due to this.